codesmith-dev/square-connect-go-sdk/square/docs/InvoicesApi.md

 > PublishInvoiceResponse PublishInvoice(ctx, body, invoiceId)
 PublishInvoice

 Publishes the specified draft invoice.
 After an invoice is published, Square  follows up based on the invoice configuration.
 For example, Square  sends the invoice to the customer's email address, charges the customer's card on file, or does  nothing.
 Square also makes the invoice available on a Square-hosted invoice page.
 The invoice `status` also changes from `DRAFT` to a status  based on the invoice configuration.
-For example, the status changes to `UNPAID` if  Square emails the invoice or `PARTIALLY_PAID` if Square charge a card on file for a portion of the  invoice amount).
+For example, the status changes to `UNPAID` if  Square emails the invoice or `PARTIALLY_PAID` if Square charges a card on file for a portion of the  invoice amount.
+In addition to the required `ORDERS_WRITE` and `INVOICES_WRITE` permissions, `CUSTOMERS_READ` and `PAYMENTS_WRITE` are required when publishing invoices configured for card-on-file payments.

 ### Required Parameters